ircv3/ircv3-specifications/extensions/chathistory.md

 The `draft/event-playback` capability MAY be negotiated.
 This allows the client to signal that it is capable of receiving and correctly processing lines that would normally produce a local state change (such as `JOIN` or `MODE`) in its history batches.

 ### `CHATHISTORY` Command
-Message history content can be requested by the client by sending the `CHATHISTORY` command to the server.
-A [`batch`][batch] MUST be returned by the server; its type SHOULD be `chathistory`.
-If no content exists to return, an empty batch SHOULD be returned, in order to avoid the client waiting for a reply.

-The `CHATHISTORY` command has the following general syntax:
+The client can request message history content by sending the `CHATHISTORY` command to the server.
+This command has the following general syntax:

     CHATHISTORY <subcommand> <target> <timestamp | msgid> <limit>